 If a trip to Amsterdam is in your future, you’re in for a real treat.
 This lively and unique Dutch city is one of the most visited in Europe for good reasons.

-So before you buy your tickets for the Van Gogh Museum, the Anne Frank House, or tours of the world-famous Red Light District, take a look at what we think of the GoCity Amsterdam City Pass below.
+So before buying your tickets for the Van Gogh Museum, the Anne Frank House, or tours of the world-famous Red Light District, please look at what we think of the GoCity Amsterdam City Pass below.
 We’ve done the research for you to see if it’s worth it for your trip or not!

 - What is GoCity Amsterdam?